STEM OPT Control Systems Engineer Jobs

 Understand cap-gap coverage if your H-1B is selected

-If your H-1B registration is selected while you're on STEM OPT, cap-gap automatically extends your work authorization through September 30.
+If your H-1B visa registration is selected while you're on STEM OPT, cap-gap automatically extends your work authorization through September 30.
 Your employer doesn't need to take additional action during that window, but your I-20 must reflect the cap-gap extension before your STEM OPT end date.

 Does a control systems engineering degree qualify for the STEM OPT extension?